ihororlovskyi/ihororlovskyi-jekyll/README.md

 ### To Do

-* add BEM at Footer
+* add BEM to Footer
 * add icomoon, remove font-awesome
 * add multilanguage pages and links